 Our Students: Now

 The student community and environment at Griffith University has changed significantly since 1975.
 Griffith University has grown from a one campus institution (Nathan) to a five campus institution (Nathan, Gold Coast, Mt Gravatt, Logan, and South Bank which incorporates the Queensland Conservatorium and Queensland College of Art).
-The first teaching year number of 451 students has been dwarfed by the over 50,000 students that now study at the University across its campuses and external education programs.
+The first teaching year number of 451 students has been dwarfed by the nearly 50,000 students that now study at our University across our campuses and digitally.

 The marked changes in technology and business practices has seen the University evolve in ways that have changed the student experience.
 An outdoor tutorial conducted in 1975 may now have been replaced by a wiki discussion/collaboration.
 A common room discussion between foundation lecturers and students in the early years may take on a different form today by utilising a 'blog' or twitter.
 And unlike the foundation students, Griffith University students today can now complete their tertiary studies without ever having stepped foot on a campus or inside a lecture theatre.